Despite what you might hear, Facebook marketing is not dead.

 Fitbit is a relative newcomer to the market in comparison to the brands previously mentioned, but they've made a name for themselves quickly, especially on Facebook.

 If you aren't familiar with Fitbit yet, you probably will be very soon.
 The company offers trackers and smartwatches that track a variety of health measurements, from how many steps you take in a day to how many hours of sleep you get.
 If you're on a weight-loss plan, Fitbit products can also help you track your daily calories burned and overall progress.

 For being a brand in a relatively new industry, you might expect their marketing to push a hard sell, like "our wearable tech is projected to be one of the hottest products in the coming years".
 However, with Fitbit, you'd be wrong.

 They actually do very little product promotion on their Facebook page.
 Instead, their approach focuses on physical and mental health with exercise tips and encouragement.
 Their strategy is rooted in empowering fans to set fitness-related goals.

 When you like the Fitbit page, it's almost like you're joining a fitness support group.
 Many of their posts consist of inspirational quotes and resources to stick to your health and wellness regimen.

-Another way they have this support group-type of presence is by encouraging Fitbit users to share their stats with their Facebook friends.
+Another way they create a supportive community is by encouraging Fitbit users to share their stats with their Facebook friends.
 Everything that your Fitbit tracks can be posted directly, so this is a great way to share your successes and stay on track.

-Number of Likes: 1.4 million
+Number of Likes: 63 million